webyrd/Barliman/README.md

 TODO:

+* Fix error: even if the "best guess" query terminates with success, individual test processes may still keep running, since those tests don't "know" that the best guess involving *all* the tests has succeed.
+If the best guess query terminates with success, the individual test processes should be killed, and marked as successful (black text, stop the progress spinner).
 * add `let` and `cond`.
 * add an implicit `begin` to `lambda`, `letrec`, and `let` forms.
 * parser should enforce that the variable names are distinct in `lambda` formals, `letrec` bindings and formals, and `define`'s within the same scope.